Events

 Organised by 'Friends of Injustice' as part of the Mayday Festival of Alternatives.

 Venue: Channel Four Television, 124 Horseferry Road, London, SW1P.
+Tube:

 St. James Park.